iltommi/qdb-documentation/source/reference/qdbd.rst

 .. note::
     Unless a performance issue is identified, it is best to let the daemon compute the partition count.

-Use :option:`--limiter-max-entries-count` (defaults to 1,000,000) and :option:`--limiter-max-bytes` (defaults to a half the available physical memory) options to configure these thresholds.
+Use :option:`--limiter-max-resident-entries` (defaults to 1,000,000) and :option:`--limiter-max-bytes` (defaults to a half the available physical memory) options to configure these thresholds.

 Operating limits
 ================